oroinc/platform/src/Oro/Bundle/ApiBundle/Resources/doc/how_to.md

         - { name: oro.api.processor, action: get_config, extra: !identifier_fields_only&definition, priority: -29
 ```

-During declaration, the developer should set the source class name as parameter to `setAssociationClass` method call.
+Please note that the class name of the owning side entity should be set via `setAssociationClass` method in the service declaration.
+Also if an association has a kind it should be set via `setAssociationKind` method.

-After that, all the target entities will have additional API resources to get relationships and subresources and an API resource to add new relationship.
+After that, a relationship to the owning side entity will be available as subresource for all inverse side entities and it will be possible to perform [get_subresource](./actions.md#get_subresource-action), [get_relationship](./actions.md#get_relationship-action) and [add_relationship](./actions.md#add_relationship-action) actions.